Chang Kuei-hsing: Literary awards

-Throughout 1980s-1990s Chang has influenced the literary culture in Taiwan and won many literary awards.
-Chang has won literary awards in Taiwan, Malaysia, and Hong Kong, including three prizes for Monkey Cup (2000), several awards for 2020 Dream of the Red Chamber Novel Prize, and for Wild Boars Ford the River (Yezhu duhe 野豬渡河, 1998).

-Chang's novel, When Wild Boars Cross the River has won the 2019 Taiwan Literature Award, where Keui-hsing received US$32,000 in prize money.
-The novel also won the 8th Dream of the Red Chamber Ward as "The World’s Distinguished Novel in Chinese today".
+Throughout 1980s-1990s Chang has influenced the literary culture across the Sinophone world and is one of the most decorated living authors writing in Chinese.
+Chang has won literary awards in Taiwan, Malaysia, and Hong Kong, including three prizes for Monkey Cup (2000), numerous awards for The Crossing of the Boars (1998), including the 2019 Taiwan Literature Award and the 8th Dream of the Red Chamber Award for "The World’s Most Distinguished Contemporary Novel in Chinese."

 In March 2023, Chang was awarded the eighth Newman Prize for Chinese Literature at the University of Oklahoma.

+In 2023 and 2024, Eyelids of Morning won several major literary awards, including the 2023 Taiwan Literature Award.